Brian D’Andrea, President

 In her free time Ms. Crawford enjoys ballroom dancing, golf, rock climbing, and being with her very active preschooler son.

 Brett Morales, Director, Property Management

-As Director of Property Management at Century Villages at Cabrillo (CVC), Mr. Morales is responsible for supervising the management, maintenance, and enhancements of Century Villages at Cabrillo, a complex, place-based portfolio of affordable housing in Long Beach.
+As Vice President, Property Management at Century Villages at Cabrillo (CVC), Mr. Morales is responsible for supervising the management, maintenance, and enhancements of Century Villages at Cabrillo, a complex, place-based portfolio of affordable housing in Long Beach.
 He is also responsible for creating and implementing policies and procedures, as well as establishing and maintaining collaborative relationships with community stakeholders.

 Mr. Morales is also an LA County Scuba Instructor, Scientific Diver and an active member of The Sheriff’s Department Reserve Dive Team Designated “Marine Company 218.”
 This unit assists the Sheriff’s Department Emergency Services Detail (ESD) in its aquatic missions

 René Castro was born in Long Beach at St. Mary’s Hospital when the Sisters of St. Mary were still delivering babies!
 After completing his degree at UCLA he became immersed in the field of mental health and worked in a variety of settings with children, youth and adults.
 In 1990, René joined the Peace Corps and lived on a remote Pacific island for 2 years.
 After that, René came back to the US and earned his Masters Degree in Social Work from the University of Washington.